timpending/comp-sci-curriculum/Unit-1/02-big-o-notation.md

 > Wait, really?
 That's it?

 > No. That's not _really_ it.
 We can call the number of digits the "fake logarithm", or _flogarithm_.
 It's close enough to the real thing to give the general idea of what the logarithm means in a context like this one.
-The flogarithm (whence also the logarithm) is a very slowly growing function indeed: the flogarithm of a thousand is 4, the flogarithm of a million, a thousand times greater, is 7, and the flogarithm of a billion is still only 10.
+The flogarithm (hence also the logarithm) is a very slowly growing function indeed: the flogarithm of a thousand is 4, the flogarithm of a million, a thousand times greater, is 7, and the flogarithm of a billion is still only 10.

-Here's a graph that lets you compare the logarithm function to the flogarithm function.
-You can also adjust the _base_ of the logarithm and flogarithm.
-For example, when the base is 2, the flogarithm shows the number of digits a number has base 2.
-(That's why the graph passes through the point (8, 3), since 8 base 2 is 100, which has 3 digits.)

 Another way to think of logarithms (which may be more familiar to you from high school math) is as inverses to exponential functions.
 The base-10 logarithm, commonly written _log N_, is the inverse to the function 10<sup><em>x</em></sup>.
 Graphically, this helps to explain the shape of the log graph; it's just a reflection of an exponential graph.
 This relationship between logarithms and exponentials also explains the slow growth of the logarithm: as _x_ grows, exponential functions produce large changes in output for small changes in input, while logs require large changes in input for small changes in output.

 But why use words to explain the relationship, when graphs will do the job even better?
 Check [this one](https://www.desmos.com/calculator/qa1sbhk6if) out.

 If all else fails, just remember that a log is an exponent.
 The log base _b_ of some value _x_ (written log<sub><em>b</em></sub>(<em>x</em>)) is the exponent that satisfies the equality <em>b</em><sup>log<sub><em>b</em></sub>(<em>x</em>)</sup> = <em>x</em>.
 For example, log<sub>3</sub>(81) = 4, since 4 is the exponent in the equation 3<sup>4</sup> = 81.